SimonGAndrews/MyEspruinoTester/docs/test-writing-guide.md

 ## Basic Concepts

 - **Wrapper:** The harness prepends/appends a small helper bundle to every test before it is sent to the Espruino CLI.
-It injects fixtures, runs keep-alive heartbeats, enforces timeouts, and normalises results.
+It injects fixtures, enforces timeouts, and normalises results.
 Section 2 walks through it in more detail, and `docs/test-harness-architecture.md` provides the full breakdown.
 - **Helpers:** Tests get `__pass`, `__fail`, `__skip`, and `__setTestResult` injected automatically so they can report outcomes consistently.
 Legacy patterns still work, but the helpers keep new tests simple.
 - **Fixtures:** Define variables such as GPIO pins or WIFI credentials needed for the tests.
 Suites can define `global.ESPRUINO_FIXTURES` via `testConfig.json`; individual tests can override with JSON metadata definitions or skip when data is missing.
 - **Metadata:** Per-test JSON headers let you control timeout, CLI arguments, fixtures, storage preload, and other behaviour without touching the harness.